Do you know someone else who could benefit from selling their handmade items on Amazon that

 At this time, I filled in the four seller's SKUs for each Child item under the Seller's SKU column.
 The SKUs will already be available from the Manage Inventory screen under the Child item line.
 I copy the SKUs from the Manage Inventory screen and paste them into the Variation screen.
 You do not want to get the SKU numbers mixed up.
 When you enter SKUs in the Variation screen, they must already exist as items.
 Do not enter an SKU number that does not exist yet and plan on creating a future item with that SKU entered.

 When done filling in the Variations information, you can press the 'Save and Finish' button.
-There is also a button called 'Apply Changes' which may be to only save what you have entered in at that time.
+There is also a button called 'Apply Changes' which if you optionally fill in the top line entry field boxes such as condition, price, or quantity and then press Apply Changes, those values entered will propagate to the below field boxes.
 You can change all six edit screens as needed and then press the 'Save and Finish' once when you are done with all your edits.
 You do not have to save for each page change.

 While this Variations menu option for the Parent listing is new, it gets easier to understand once you use it a few times.
 If you do not see all six menu options, make sure that the 'Advanced View' toggle switch is on.